lpatruno/qmf-docker/README.md

 # qmf-docker
-Dockerfile for Quora's qmf library
+Dockerfile for Quora's qmf library.

+Installs dependencies, builds source, and runs tests.

+I'm sure it can be optimized, but it works!